facebook/docusaurus/website/docs/blog.md

 Accessing the feed:

-The feed for RSS can be found at
+The feed for RSS can be found at:

 ```text
 https://{your-domain}/blog/rss.xml
 ```

-and for atom
+and for Atom:

 ```text
 https://{your-domain}/blog/atom.xml